Returns are bad for the environment. Pottery Barn wants to do something about it

 The Renewal Workshop is known for its high tech process of sanitizing textiles.
 It has a machine that uses liquid carbon dioxide, rather than water, to remove oil, particulates, and odors that degrade the life of a fabric.
 Since the company launched in 2014, it has partnered with clothing brands like Mara Hoffman and prAna to take returned product, clean it, then resell it at prices that are 20% to 40% lower than the original price.
 In its most recent research, The Renewal Workshop assessed that 82% of what fashion brands consider waste can actually be cleaned and resold.

-This is the first time the company is partnering with a home furnishing company.
-And given that Pottery Barn generates more than half a billion dollars in annual revenue, this collaboration has the potential to divert large quantities of product from landfills every year.
+This is the first time the company is partnering with a major home furnishing company.
+And given that Pottery Barn generates more than two billion dollars in annual revenue, this collaboration has the potential to divert large quantities of product from landfills every year.
 “We’re taking a page from our friends in fashion,” says Marta Benson, the brand’s president.
 “It made sense to borrow ideas from that industry when it comes to fabrics and textiles, which are a significant part of our business.”

 Starting today, a wide variety of Renewed goods will be sold on The Renewal Workshop’s website.
 This will mean consumers will be able to pick up items that are currently available at Pottery Barn, but at a fraction of the cost, with prices ranging from $10 to $215.
 Over time, as this project scales and there’s a larger inventory of Renewed goods available, Benson wants to sell these products through Pottery Barn itself.